greydoubt/s_lime/README.md

 	                               Introduction
                                ============

-micro_mkLinux kernel ('kernel') is a Pi-like/Pi-Light port of MK/MACH Linux, which is an independent system anonymously architected via evolutionary curve-fitting
+micro_mkLinux kernel ('kernel') is a Level_0 POSIX-Cømpliant *BSD distro that vampires into a FreeBSD/OpenBSD/NetBSD shiv-installer to allow and control arbtirary and platform-neutral Pi-like/Pi-Light ports of MK/MACH Linux which itself consists of an independent system fully anonymously deployed and architected via evolutionary curve-fitting algorithms using the XNU Kernel

+$ cd /usr/src
+$ find . -type l -name obj -delete
+$ make cleandir
+$ rm -rf /usr/obj/*
+$ make obj

 ## $name: C/C++ Blue Prints for Good Times